Many students fear that AI will make them unemployed after graduation (Illustration photo: ST).

 Blair's story is not unique.

-He believes that minimizing the risks of AI is the most important thing right now.
-Notably, Kaufman's brother, roommate, and girlfriend also dropped out of Harvard for the same reason and now work at OpenAI.
+He believes that minimizing the risks from AI is the most important thing right now.
+Notably, Kaufman's brother, roommate and girlfriend also dropped out of Harvard for the same reason and now work at OpenAI.

 Unemployment due to AI?

-Besides fears of doom, another concern is driving students in the US to drop out: AI could destroy their careers before they even begin.
+Besides fears of extinction, another concern is driving students in the US to drop out: AI could destroy their careers before they even begin.

-According to a survey of 326 Harvard students, half of them expressed concern about the impact of AI on their career prospects.
-Nikola Jurković, a recent Harvard graduate, put it bluntly: “If your career is going to be automated by the end of the decade, every year of college will be subtracted from your short career.”
+According to a survey, half of 326 Harvard students expressed concern about the impact of AI on their career prospects.
+Nikola Jurković, a recent Harvard graduate, put it bluntly: “If your career is going to be automated by the end of the decade, every year of college will be a year off your short career.”

-Predictions from tech leaders add to this uncertainty.
-OpenAI CEO Sam Altman believes AGI will be here by 2029; while Google DeepMind CEO Demis Hassabis predicts a time frame of five to 10 years.
+A number of predictions from tech leaders add to this uncertainty.
+OpenAI CEO Sam Altman believes AGI will arrive by 2029; while Google DeepMind CEO Demis Hassabis predicts the timeframe will be between five and 10 years.

 Experts like Dario Amodei of artificial intelligence company Anthropic have even warned that AI could eliminate half of low-level office jobs and push unemployment rates up to 20% in the next few years.